+RedHawk Architect can create and then deploy a PXE-bootable diskless image to a diskless target system.
+Host and target connect over an Ethernet network.
 This deployment method does not require any local drive media to be present on the target system; any local drive media that is present on the target will be untouched and ignored.
-However, the host must be able to communicate with the target for the duration of the time the target is booted.
 This method also requires some initial networking configuration on both the host and target systems.
+Note that the file system configuration for this deployment method is custom and ignores the settings in the File Systems configuration page.